 Racism had always been a part of life in Washington and its government buildings, but the U.S. civil service had never been formally segregated prior to Wilson’s inauguration.

-Now, more than a century later, Wilson’s racist legacy has been called out by protesting students at Princeton University.
+More than a century later, Wilson’s racist legacy was called out by protesting students at Princeton University.

 More than one man’s prejudice

 After the Civil War, thousands of African Americans took the national civil service examination and pulled political strings to land good jobs with decent pay in federal offices.
 That route to social mobility for educated and hard-working black Americans was closed off by the time Wilson convinced Americans to fight for democracy in World War I.

 Historians do not dispute that Wilson was a racist whose administration segregated the federal government, but many biographers treat Wilson’s racial views as an unfortunate aberration from the otherwise noble aims of this progressive leader.

 It is possible to reckon with the meaning of Wilson’s racism without simply attacking Wilson or his progressive policies.

 As I have argued before Wilson’s personal racism tends to distract us from a bigger story about the changing place of race in American life and politics.